junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Kill you, of course."
 Raphael is only two steps away now.
 "I don't see God or Balthazar or any of the Winchester boys helping you this time."

-Cas swallows, reflectively, at the bare mention of the word "Winchester", thought drifting away at the echo of yell Dean threw at him right before he pushed him out, letting himself be pulled away by the monsters.
+Cas swallows, reflectively, at the bare mention of the word "Winchester", thought drifting away at the look Dean threw at him right before he pushed him out, letting himself be pulled away by the monsters.
 Oh God.
 He winces.

 Raphael must notice that.
 The female face shows a slight hint of joy.
 "Feeling the fear now, finally?
 A little too late for that."
 The archangel raises his blade.
 "Good bye, Castiel."

 Cas ducks aside, showing the angel banishing sigil he was drawing on the wall with his own blood.
 Palm pressed on the center of the sigil, it brightens up, blasting Raphael and two other of his followers away.
 The blast gives himself a small heated burn on the side of the body that is closest to the wall, but that is all that does.

-The small alley returns to the dark and silence, hopefully no human poking their head out from their window to witness any of it.
+The small alley returns to dark and silence, hopefully no human poking their head out from their window to witness any of it.
 Castiel leans back to the bloody wall, rubbing at his own eyes, ignoring the dripping blood from the sliced palm.

-Dean is still Purgatory, he is exhausted and low in grace, the only being that can smuggle him to the Purgatory is dead.
+Dean is still in Purgatory, he is exhausted and low in grace, the only being that can smuggle him to the Purgatory is dead.
 He needs a plan, but he can't think of one.

 Castiel opens his eyes, looking up at the sky that is darkening slowly as the night falls, desperate.
 Dean would know what to do if he was here, he always can think of something.
 A next step, a joke to cheer up, an idea, something.